The Heart of Racing: 2022

-For the 2022 season, The Heart of Racing expanded its IMSA programme by entering a second No. 23 Aston Martin Vantage in the GTD Pro class, with Alex Riberas and Ross Gunn contesting the full season.
+For the 2022 season, the Heart of Racing expanded its IMSA programme by entering a second No. 23 Aston Martin Vantage in the GTD Pro class, with Alex Riberas and Ross Gunn contesting the full season.
 Roman De Angelis returned to drive the No. 27 entry in the GTD class.
 Ian James, Darren Turner, Maxime Martin, and Tom Gamble also joined the team for selected rounds across both classes.

 Each car secured two race victories during the season, including a standout performance at the 2022 Sahlen’s Six Hours of The Glen, where the team achieved a rare double class win - triumphing in both GTD and GTD Pro.
 The No. 23 car concluded the season fourth in the GTD Pro standings, while the No. 27 entry and De Angelis were crowned GTD class champions.

 The team also supported the development of Darren Kelly’s Formula Drift Aston Martin Vantage, which debuted in the 2022 Formula D season.
 The drift car was powered by a twin‑supercharged 6.0‑litre Aston Martin V12 and incorporated components from both the GT3 and GT4 versions of the Vantage.

 2023

 In the 2023 season, both Heart of Racing entries finished inside the top five of their respective IMSA championship classes: the No. 23 Aston Martin placed fifth in GTD Pro, while the No. 27 car secured second place in the GTD standings.
-A major highlight of the year came at the 24 Hours of Daytona, where The Heart of Racing claimed its first class victory at the iconic event.
-The No. 27 GTD entry, driven by Roman De Angelis, Marco Sørensen, Ian James, and Darren Turner, not only won its class but also finished ahead of the GTD Pro-winning car - a rare feat.
+At the 24 Hours of Daytona, the Heart of Racing claimed its first class victory.
+The No. 27 GTD entry, driven by Roman De Angelis, Marco Sørensen, Ian James, and Darren Turner, not only won its class but also finished ahead of the GTD Pro-winning car.

 The No. 23 car also added two more wins during the season, with victories at Road America and Lime Rock Park.
 The No. 27 entry also triumphed at Lime Rock, marking another double class win for the team.

-Following the retirement of Paul Dalla Lana, The Heart of Racing took over the NorthWest AMR entry in the 2023 FIA World Endurance Championship (WEC) as part of a mid‑season transition, beginning with the 6 Hours of Spa‑Francorchamps.
+Following the retirement of Paul Dalla Lana, the Heart of Racing took over the NorthWest AMR entry in the 2023 FIA World Endurance Championship (WEC) as part of a mid‑season transition, beginning with the 6 Hours of Spa‑Francorchamps.
 The revised driver line‑up featured Alex Riberas, Ian James, and Daniel Mancinelli.
 Although the team continued to race under the NorthWest AMR banner in compliance with WEC regulations, they delivered consistent results, finishing in the top seven at all remaining rounds - except Monza - including a third-place podium finish at the 8 Hours of Bahrain.

-Later in 2023, The Heart of Racing announced that it would lead Aston Martin’s revived Valkyrie AMR Pro programme for the 2025 season, marking the manufacturer's renewed commitment to top-class endurance racing following its earlier decision in 2020 to pause the project in favour of Formula One.
+Later in 2023, the Heart of Racing announced that it would lead Aston Martin’s revived Valkyrie AMR Pro programme for the 2025 season, marking the manufacturer's renewed commitment to top-class endurance racing following its earlier decision in 2020 to pause the project in favour of Formula One.
 The team is partnering with Multimatic to support the technical and operational aspects of the programme.